The Cybersecurity Maturity Model Certification (CMMC)

 The Ultimate Guide to

-What Is CMMC Compliance?
-Your Guide to The Cybersecurity Maturity Model Certification (CMMC)
+The Cybersecurity Maturity Model Certification

-The Department of Defense (DOD) believes that security is a foundational aspect of all purchase decisions and should not be sacrificed for cost, schedule, or performance.
-The first version of the Cybersecurity Maturity Model Certification (CMMC) program was released in 2020.
-Its original purpose is to be a verification mechanism to ensure that all appropriate levels of cybersecurity practices and processes are in place amongst companies in the Defense Industrial base (“DIB”) and to protect controlled unclassified information (CUI) and Federal Contract Information (FCI) that reside on the Department’s industry partners’ networks.
-It builds upon existing regulation (DFARS 252.204-7012) that is based on trust by adding a verification component with respect to cybersecurity requirements.
+The Department of Defense (DoD) knows that security is a foundational aspect of all purchase decisions and should not be sacrificed for cost, schedule, or performance.
+The Cybersecurity Maturity Model Certification (CMMC) program is intended to verify whether or not contractors in the Defense Industrial Base (DIB) have implemented contractually obligated levels of cybersecurity practices and processes in order to protect controlled unclassified information (CUI) and Federal Contract Information (FCI) that reside on the DIB’s networks.

-What Are the CMMC Requirements?
+What are the CMMC levels?

 CMMC 2.0 Level 1